 Professor Nick Vaughan-WilliamsFAcSS

 Author or co-author of six books, Nick’s interdisciplinary research agenda examines the changing nature and location of borders and their lived impacts among migrants and citizens.
 Supported by grants from the Economic and Social Research Council (ESRC), British Academy, and Leverhulme Trust, he combines innovative theoretical and empirical research to explore how bordering practices – understood as attempts to control human mobility by diverse state and non-state actors – are offshored, outsourced, and diffused throughout societies.
-A former recipient of the Philip Leverhulme Prize, his work foregrounds everyday experiences and vernacular narratives to assess border security from otherwise hidden perspectives.
+A former recipient of the Philip Leverhulme Prize, his work foregrounds everyday experiences and vernacular narratives to assess border security from otherwise marginalised perspectives.
 His findings have been presented to the EU Commission, Frontex, the Maltese Presidency, the UK Cabinet Office, Home Office, and Foreign, Commonwealth and Development Office, and fed directly into the 2021 Integrated Review of Security, Defence, Development, and Foreign Policy.

 Why do the social sciences matter?